-Whiskers, or vibrissae, are a type of body hair typically found on the muzzle and above the eyes.
+Whiskers, or vibrissae, are body hair typically found on the muzzle and above the eyes.
 Only mammals have whiskers.
 Other animals such as lobsters and catfish have a variation of whiskers called barbels, but they are formed of fleshy tissue rather than hair.

 Rabbits and hares use their whiskers predominantly to negotiate burrows.
 They use their whiskers to determine if a hole is too small to fit through, which prevents the animal from getting stuck.
 Rabbits and hares also use their whiskers to investigate objects that are difficult to see due to the placement of their eyes.
-They cannot see very well anything that is directly in front of them.
+They cannot see anything that is directly in front of them very well.

-Much like rabbits and hares, cats also use their facial whiskers to navigate their surroundings.
+Like rabbits and hares, cats also use their facial whiskers to navigate their surroundings.
 Cats are very flexible and can fit through tiny spaces.
-Their whiskers help them to decide if a gap is too small to fit through.
+Their whiskers help them decide if a gap is too small to fit.

 Cats also have whiskers on their lower legs, near their ankles.
 It is believed that cats use their leg whiskers when they climb fences or trees.
 As an object brushes against the whiskers, it causes the whiskers to vibrate, sending messages via the nerves to the cat’s brain.

-Research from the University of Sheffield found that rats use their whiskers in a similar way to how humans use their fingers.
+Research from the University of Sheffield found that rats use their whiskers similarly to how humans use their fingers.
 It was found during the study that rats have much greater control over their whiskers than previously thought.

-In new environments, rats move slowly and use wide sweeping movements with their whiskers to detect obstacles like walls and gaps between objects, plus investigate surfaces such as the floor.
-As the rats became accustomed to their environment, they began to move more quickly.
+In new environments, rats move slowly and use broad sweeping movements with their whiskers to detect obstacles like walls and gaps between objects, plus investigate surfaces such as the floor.
+As the rats became accustomed to their environment, they moved more quickly.
 Their whisker’s movement changed to a forward position to detect obstacles ahead of them to avoid collisions.

 In dark environments with many obstacles, rats moved their whiskers further forward from their face and moved at a much slower pace, reacting to the increased danger of potential collisions.
 This is the same behavior of humans using their hands and fingers to navigate environments with little or no light.
-In our own homes, we are aware of the obstacles and can move more quickly, but in a strange environment, you would move much more slowly and use your hands and fingers held in front of you to prevent you from walking into things.
+We are aware of the obstacles in our own homes and can move more quickly, but in a strange environment, you would move much more slowly and use your hands and fingers held in front of you to prevent you from walking into things.

 When it comes to finding food, marine mammals are well equipped.
 When the visibility in murky water is low, animals like seals, walruses, and manatees can use their whiskers to sense the movement of their prey.